Our Methodology In 2026

 Before starting, it helps to clarify how we do our testing.

 Using such accounts allows us to test the full client experience, including account setup, platform access, funding, withdrawals, and ongoing trading conditions.
-We have a team that fact check and record all the information about the broker in a spreadsheet and this is provided to the writers who confirm this information as part of their testing.

 Category scoring and final scores